 You can avoid being blocked by websites that detect and ban proxies by using a residential proxy that uses real IP addresses provided by ISPs. residential proxy makes your requests look like other connections, making it harder for sites to identify and block those requests and connections.
 Residential proxies have tens of thousands of IP addresses in hundreds of locations around the world, which makes blocking them more challenging as well.

-by using a residential proxy, You can use multiple IP addresses simultaneously, which enables you to connect through an unlimited number of IP addresses at the same time.
+By using a residential proxy, You can use multiple IP addresses simultaneously, which enables you to connect through an unlimited number of IP addresses at the same time.
 This scenario is useful for managing several social media accounts, conducting competitive research, or performing web scraping without being flagged as any suspicious activity.

 You can collect publicly available data from websites efficiently and effectively by using a residential proxy, it will change your IP address each time you make a request to a web page for scraping.
 This makes your scraping business virtually impossible to be blocked by web-scraping detection softwares as well.